New Caledonia is a French territory located about 600 miles from the eastern shores of Australia.

 After a night at the theatre or a day out on the beach, those who travel to New Caledonia get to enjoy some mouthwatering cuisine.

-The islands’ food culture combines local products like shellfish and lobster with flavors common to Asia, the Pacific Islands, France, and beyond.
+The islands’ food culture combines local products like shellfish and lobster with flavors typical to Asia, the Pacific Islands, France, and beyond.

 You can try the archipelago’s take on the traditional Melanesian dish, bougna, chicken, or fish mixed with yams and other island produce, then slow-roasted in a stew over a traditional hot-stone Kanak oven.